-3 sem hrs cr.
-This course is a study of matrices, systems of linear equations, determinants, vectors, vector spaces, eigenvalues, eigenvectors, and other selected topics.
-Prerequisite: MATH 1910 Formerly/Same As (Formerly MAT 2830)Transfer (UT) or Non Transfer Course (UN): UT
+3 sem hrs cr This course is a study of matrices, systems of linear equations, determinants, vectors, vector spaces, eigenvalues, eigenvectors, and other selected topics.
+Prerequisite: MATH 1910

+In rare and unusual circumstances, a course prerequisite can be overridden with the permission of the Curriculum lead for the discipline.
+Formerly/Same As (Formerly MAT 2830)Transfer (UT) or Non Transfer Course (UN): UT